ICantMakeThings/Nicenano-NRF52-Supermini-PlatformIO-Support/README.md

 P0.08 (RX)`
 Serial1.begin(9600);

 IMPORTANT!
+As of the latest update of the .platformio folder:
 P0.02 (SCK) moved to P1.11 (SCK)
 P0.29 (MOSI) to P1.13 (MOSI)
 P0.31 (MISO) to P1.15 (MISO)
 P1.01 (SCL) to P1.06 (SCL)
 P1.02 (SDA) to P1.04 (SDA)
 Why?
-So I2C is on a outer pin, and SPI was on the only 3 ADC pins. now you can develop easier and use ADC & SPI
+So I2C is on a outer pin, and SPI was on the only 3 ADC pins. now you can develop easier and use ADC & SPI at once.